KylePep/hackathon_summer_2024/README.md

   - Create boons within an area of the map to increase the stats of everyone fighting in that room.
   - Offer assistance to the community in the form of items you earn, gaining valor in return.

-## Installation Instructions
-- **Prerequisites**: This game runs within your browser.
-- **Setup**: The game is not yet hosted.
-Once hosted, you can play by visiting the website and creating an account.

 ## Gameplay Instructions
 - **Starting a New Game**: Create a login for the application, select "Join the Fight", choose an area, and begin fighting.
 - **Main Controls**: Swipe the dragon (or use the mouse click fallback) to attack.
 Click and drag on the stars to draw symbols and use special moves.